adrianobono/front-end-angularjs-automate-tasks/README.md

     http://localhost:8090/

-Open your web browser access the local above mentioned and using three screen resolution that show the aplication:
+Open your web browser to access the local above mentioned and using three screen resolution that show the aplication:

 - WVGA  (set web browser width to 768px)